EMPOWERING TODAY'S GENERATION FOR TOMORROW'S FUTURE

 Estuarine and freshwater crocodiles are both environmentally and culturally significant animals.
 They play an important part to north and central Queensland’s wetlands, freshwater and marine areas.
 They are often the largest predator in these areas and help to maintain the overall health and balance of these ecosystems.

 Estuarine crocodiles live mainly in tidal reaches of rivers, as well as in freshwater lagoons, swamps and waterways.
 They can occur along some of the beaches and around inshore islands.
 Estuarine crocodiles can be active at any time.

+Just because you cannot see a crocodile, does not mean it is not there.
 Never take unnecessary risks in crocodile habitat.
-You are responsible for your own safety, so please follow the guidelines and be crocwise in croc country.
+You are responsible for your own safety, so please follow the crocodile safety guide and be crocwise in croc country.

 For more information, please visit: